awesomerank/awesomerank.github.io/lists/websemantics/awesome-ant-design.md

 ## Components

-A list of UI components built with Ant Design,
+A list of UI components built with Ant Design.

 - [react-lz-editor ★228](https://github.com/leejaen/react-lz-editor) - An open source rich react editor based on draft-Js and ant design.
 - [React Grid ★9](https://github.com/kagawagao/react-grid) __[Deprecated]__ - Grid React UI Component based on Ant Design.
 - [Antd Kit ★19](https://github.com/huhulab/antd-kit) - Advanced Ant Design components.
+- [antd-data-table ★4](https://github.com/NewbeeFE/antd-data-table) - A component that combines antd's Table and Form to do the search, display, and operating jobs for data.

 ## Applications

-A list of mature apps built with Ant Design,
+A list of mature apps built with Ant Design.

 - [Eevee ★106 ⏳1Y](https://github.com/pizn/eevee) - Based on Github page online editing blog platform.
 The project is based React, Ant Design and GitHub API.
 - [Productivity Application ★91](https://github.com/dhruv-kumar-jha/productivity-frontend) - Kanban style, Trello inspired Productivity application built using React, Ant Design and other fantastic modules.

 ## Frameworks

-A list of frameworks using Ant Design,
+A list of frameworks using Ant Design.

 - [R2 ★58](https://github.com/dog-days/r2) - Framework to scaffold apps based on [Ant Design React Components](http://ant.design/#/docs/react/introduce) that is built with React and Redux.
 R2 comes with a page builder, layout manager and many other features that will speed up the development process.
 Check out the [demo app](https://console.topvdn.com).
 You will need to register and validate email to view the admin panel.

 ## Boilerplates

-A list of starter projects and boilerplates built with Ant Design,
+A list of starter projects and boilerplates built with Ant Design.

 - [Antd Admin ★1708](https://github.com/zuiidea/antd-admin) - A admin dashboard application demo built upon Ant Design and Dva.js.
 - [React SPA ★431](https://github.com/JasonBai007/reactSPA) - Building SPA with React, Router, ES6, Fetch, Babel, Webpack, Npm, MockJs, FontAwesome, AnimateCSS, Ant Design, LESS and jQuery.